-Condo insurance in Racine, WI and throughout all of Wisconsin, Illinois and Saint Louis, MO.
+Condo insurance in Racine, WI and throughout all of Wisconsin and Illinois.

 The master condo policy typically protects only the shell of your unit, leaving your personal property and the unit interior at risk.
 We’ll make sure you understand your bylaws and have the protection you need.

 Your condo association’s insurance policy likely covers certain aspects of your condo, such as common or shared areas.
 As a result, it may cover your condo unit, but not any improvements you make or fixtures you add to the condo.
 It also won’t cover your personal possessions.

 Use the yellow hot spots and explore how condo insurance can help protect against common risks.

 Any betterments, improvements, alterations, or additions made to your condominium are subject to damage.
 However, it’s important to make sure they’re covered appropriately.

 Be sure to obtain coverage for any betterments, improvements, alterations, and additions made to the unit.
 This includes, but is not limited to, kitchen cabinets, built-in wall units, wall-to-wall carpeting, wallpaper, paint, bathroom fixtures, tile and wood flooring, and more.

 Unpredictable losses can occur to your property due to burglary, fire, water damage, storm, and more.

 Personal property, such as furniture, rugs, TVs, stereos, clothes, and more may be covered under your basic insurance policy.
 However, items like jewelry, furs, silverware, antiques, collectibles, and other valuables should likely be insured separately.

 Additional living expenses can be incurred if there is damage to your unit due to a fire, storm, or other event resulting in your need to live at a temporary residence.